Scientists in the US are experimenting with carbon recycling through solar power. Image: Unsplash

 Ethanol, for instance, which can be used as an alternative to fuels produced by the petrochemical industry, is currently produced through the fermentation of bio-feedstocks such as maize or food waste.
 Producing ethanol from carbon dioxide captured from vehicle or power plant exhausts holds the potential for a carbon-negative process that effectively converts carbon emissions into a valuable commodity: fuel.

-Something new under the sun
+Carbon recycling: something new under the sun

 This efficient conversion of carbon dioxide to ethanol is no trivial matter and the idea is being developed by numerous research groups.
 The high stability of carbon dioxide renders the molecule chemically inert, and it requires a significant amount of energy to enable its conversion.
 In order to meet these energy demands, research groups have begun looking at utilising sunlight as a source of energy to drive this conversion, maintaining the process as carbon negative.

 One method is the use of solar photovoltaics in solar-to-fuel systems being developed at the Lawrence Berkeley National Laboratory (Berkeley Lab), in California.
-This method combines photovoltaic and electrochemical systems to allow the reduction of carbon dioxide to fuels such as ethanol, propanol and hydrogen.
+This carbon recycling method combines photovoltaic and electrochemical systems to allow the reduction of carbon dioxide to fuels such as ethanol, propanol and hydrogen.
 Previous methods utilising this technique suffered from low efficiency due to the large over-potentials required to enable the reduction of carbon dioxide.
 Researchers at Berkeley Lab, however, have overcome this by optimizing each component of the system and utilizing newly designed materials to minimize voltage loss.
 The selective production of a single reduction product, however, remains a challenge.
-This study appears promising and will hopefully result in continued efforts to further develop solar-to-fuel systems capable of efficiently converting carbon dioxide to ethanol selectively.
+This study appears promising and will hopefully result in continued efforts to further develop solar-to-fuel systems capable of efficiently recycling carbon dioxide to ethanol selectively.

 In March 2017, Bloomberg New Energy Finance estimated the price of solar energy to be about 0.07 USD/kWh, based on the above graph.
 At this price, competing with traditional ethanol and methane prices is not feasible, even at a 100% conversion rate.
-However, as the price of solar drops further, the technology will become economically feasible.
-Based on the above graph, at 0.03 USD/kWh of solar energy, the conversion efficiency to generate ethanol would have to be only 60% to be competitive with current market price.
+However, as the price of solar drops further, carbon recycling technology will become economically feasible.
+Based on the above graph, at 0.03 USD/kWh of solar energy, the conversion efficiency to generate ethanol would have to be only 60% to be competitive with the current market price.
 A further drop in the solar energy price to 0.01 USD/kWh would require the conversion process to be only 20% efficient to compete with traditional ethanol production.
 (The feasibility of solar methane generation is further away).

-Although this technology is in its infancy, great strides have been made to lower the cost and increase the efficiency of carbon capture and utilisation.
+Although this carbon recycling technology is in its infancy, great strides have been made to lower the cost and increase the efficiency of carbon capture and utilisation.
 This fact may increase the political and public acceptability of carbon emission policies, due to the economic incentives associated with the production of fuel and other commodities from CCUS.
 As a result, the establishment of a circular carbon economy may allow the goals set by the Paris agreement to be met while facilitating global economic growth.
 Additionally, the establishment of climate policies offering incentives to promote the continued research and development of carbon capture and utilisation methods may fast-track the achievement of sustainability goals compared with current policies based on penalties and taxation, which may inherently be limiting R&D efforts by reducing available funding.